-- Normal wear on all items such as, but not limited to: - drive belts - slider shoes - spark plugs - bulbs - runners on skis - Replacement parts and/or accessories which are not genuine BOMBARDIER parts and/or accessories. - Damage resulting from installation of parts other than genuine BOMBAR-DIER parts. - Damage caused by failure to provide proper maintenance as detailed in the Operator Manual.
-The labour, parts and lubricants costs of all maintenance services, including tune-ups and adjustments will be charged to the owner. - Wet cells battery. - Vehicles designed and/or used for racing purposes. - All optional accessories installed on the vehicle.
-(The normal warranty policy for parts and accessories, if any, applies). - Damage resulting from accident, fire or other casualty, misuse, abuse or neglect. - Damage resulting from operation of the snowmobile on surfaces other than snow.
+- · Normal wear on all items such as, but not limited to: - drive belts - bulbs - slider shoesspark plugs - runners on skis - Replacement parts and/or accessories which are not genuine BOMBARDIER parts and/or accessories. - Damage resulting from installation of parts other than genuine BOMBARDIER parts. - Damage caused by failure to provide proper maintenance as detailed in the Operator's Manual.
+The labour, parts and lubricants costs of all maintenance services, including tune-ups and adjustments will be charged to the owner. - Vehicles designed and/or used for racing purposes. - All optional accessories installed on the vehicle.
+(The normal warranty policy for parts and accessories, if any, applies). - Damage resulting from accident, fire or other casualty, misuse, abuse or neglect. - Damage resulting from operation of the snowmobile on surfaces other than snow. - Damage resulting from modification to the snowmobile not approved in writing by BOMBARDIER.

-- Damage resulting from modification to the snowmobile not approved in writing by BOMBARDIER. - Losses incurred by the snowmobile owner other than parts and labour, such as, but not limited to, transportation, towing, telephone calls, taxis, or any other incidental or consequential damages.
+Losses incurred by the snowmobile owner other than parts and labour, such as, but not limited to, transportation, towing, telephone calls, taxis, or any other incidental or consequential damage.